cryptomover-software/stellar-rails-wallet/README.md

 ## ToDo
   1. Added Tests for new ReactJS code.
   2. Add any pending tests for Rails code
+  3. Check and offer support for all Browsers old and new.
-  3. Renew email verification token functionality
+  4. Renew email verification token functionality
-  4. Show the real-time NAV of cryptomover Index funds in USD.
+  5. Show the real-time NAV of cryptomover Index funds in USD.
-  5. Display customer's total NAV and history in USD.
+  6. Display customer's total NAV and history in USD.
-  6. Add Optional Database Backend Facility.
+  7. Add Optional Database Backend Facility.

 ## LICENSE